The business impact of off-route fleet refueling

 - Gas station stops release an average of 3 pounds of CO2 into the atmosphere each month

 There are two factors that go into calculating Total Trip Time (total amount of time spent refueling):

-- Off-Route Time (ORT): time spent off-route traveling to and from the gas station; and
+- Off-Route Time (ORT): Time spent off-route traveling to and from the gas station